 The collective started as a group of like-minded individuals who have similar inspirations and beliefs regarding to Detroit Techno; where it comes from, where it is, and where it is going in the future.
 There are currently two united factions of elite DJs, Producers, and Live Performers.
-The DTM Home Team is made up of performers currently residing in the Detroit Metropolitan Area: T.Linder, Darkcube, DJ Seoul, Neil V., DJ Psycho, and Annix.
-DTM Recon:313 is made up of Techno Militia members residing in locales across the globe: The Mercenary (Belgium), Doc (New York, NY), Loner.9 (Charlotte, NC), Maxx T (France), Dimitri Pike (Germany), and Shawn Rudiman (Pittsburgh, PA).
+The DTM Home Team is made up of performers currently residing in the Detroit Metropolitan Area: T.Linder, Darkcube, DJ Seoul, Neil V., DJ Psycho, and Annix along with vocalist Winnettra.
+DTM Recon:313 is made up of Techno Militia members residing in locales across the globe: The Mercenary (Belgium), Doc (New York, NY), Loner.9 (Charlotte, NC), Maxx T (France), Dimitri Pike (Belgium), Shawn Rudiman (Pittsburgh, PA) & Madalba (Germany).

 The Detroit Techno Militia also features ensemble acts with multiple DJs performing on multiple turntables at the same time.
 In the summer of 2007, the DTM 5x5 was formed.
 The DTM 5x5 was the first group in the Techno genre to feature five DJs (Darkcube, T.Linder, DJ Seoul, Neil V. and DJ Psycho) performing together on five analog turntables.
 On April 17th, 2010, Detroit Techno Militia accepted the Detroit Music Award for "Outstanding Electronic Music Group".
 Their groundbreaking performance on the Made In Detroit Stage at the 2011 Movement: Detroit Electronic Music Festival stands out as one of the most memorable sets at the three day festival.
 International techno legend Claude Young remarked that witnessing the DTM 5x5 was the highlight of his entire weekend.